USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^
 A high-level description of the ``REVS_Common`` directory structure follows.
 Use it as a rough guide to exploring the file system.
-Not all releases of ALPHA may contain all subfolders (for example, the HIL-related files) but this should still provide the user a good idea of where common items are located.
+Not all releases of ALPHA may contain all subfolders (for example, HIL-related files) but this should still provide the user a good idea of where common items are located.

 * ``REVS_Common`` top level - contains ``REVS_VM.mdl``, the top-level ALPHA model and the ALPHA logo.
 * ``config_packages`` - a set of pre-defined simulation configuration scripts which define simulation config tags and associated "loader" scripts which use the defined variables to set up the simulation input workspace.